How to Understand God's Answers

 1 Like

 Your message spoke to me deeply.
-It made me realize, once again, that prayer is a place of encounter with God, filled with grace.
-It’s true that our inner struggles, our silences, and our weaknesses can sometimes distance us… but Jesus understands us and still draws us closer :smiling_face_with_three_hearts:.
-Even when answers are delayed, we long to approach Him with confidence :folded_hands:.
+It made me realize, once again, that prayer is a place of encounter with God, full of grace.
+It’s true that our inner struggles, our silences and our weaknesses can sometimes push us away… but Jesus understands us and draws us to Himself anyway:smiling_face_with_three_hearts:.
+Even when answers are delayed, we long to draw near to Him with confidence:folded_hands:.

 1 Like

-It’s true that prayer is an incredible privilege and that it’s sometimes difficult to stay consistent, especially in the face of doubt or obstacles.
+It’s true that prayer is an incredible privilege and that it’s sometimes hard to remain consistent, especially when facing doubt or obstacles.
 Your message gently reminds us that God understands our struggles and always welcomes us with love. :smiling_face_with_three_hearts:

-May this word continue to encourage us to persevere in faith, confess our faults, and move forward with confidence, for God is faithful.
+May this word continue to encourage us to persevere in faith, to confess our faults, and to move forward with confidence, for God is faithful.